kadeallendev/kadeallendev/README.md

-# About Me

-Hi, there I'm Kade.
-I'm a computer science student at Victoria University of Wellington.
+Kia Ora, I'm Kade, a computer science student at Victoria University of Wellington.
 I am in my final year of studies and am looking to get my start in the software industry.

 <!--
 **kadeallendev/kadeallendev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.